 Please share your feedback with us

 We’ve set up a feedback channel in the Dynatrace Community.
-Please use this channel to share your thoughts about the new trace ingest capability (preview release).
+Please use this channel to share your thoughts about the new trace ingest capability.
 Your feedback is highly appreciated.